Brookline, Massachusetts: Transportation history

 Two branches of upper Boston Post Road, established in the 1670s, passed through Brookline.
 Brookline Village was the original center of retail activity.
 In 1810, the Boston and Worcester Turnpike, now Massachusetts Route 9, was laid out, starting on Huntington Avenue in Boston and passing through the village center on its way west.

 Steam railroads came to Brookline in the middle of the 19th century.
 The Boston and Worcester Railroad was constructed in the early 1830s, and passed through Brookline near the Charles River.
 The rail line is still in active use, now paralleled by the Massachusetts Turnpike.
 The Highland branch of the Boston and Albany Railroad was built from Kenmore Square to Brookline Village in 1847, and was extended into Newton in 1852.
-In the late 1950s, this would become the Green Line D branch.
+In the late 1950s, this became the Green Line D branch.

 The portion of Beacon Street west of Kenmore Square was laid out in 1850.
 Streetcar tracks were laid above ground on Beacon Street in 1888, from Coolidge Corner to Massachusetts Avenue in Boston, via Kenmore Square.
 In 1889, they were electrified and extended over the Brighton border at Cleveland Circle.
 They would eventually become the Green Line C branch.

-Thanks to the Boston Elevated Railway system, this upgrade from horse-drawn carriage to electric trolleys occurred on many major streets all over the region, and made transportation into downtown Boston faster and cheaper.
-Much of Brookline was developed into a streetcar suburb, with large brick apartment buildings sprouting up along the new streetcar lines.
+Due to the Boston Elevated Railway system, this upgrade from horse-drawn carriage to electric trolleys occurred on many major streets all over the region, and made transportation into downtown Boston faster and cheaper.
+Much of Brookline was developed into a streetcar suburb, with large, brick apartment buildings sprouting up along the new streetcar lines.